Console Light Web Monitoring Panel#

 Hint

-Click the arrow next to Zone to sort the zones alphabetically or in configuration order.
+Click the arrow next to Zone to sort zones alphabetically or by configuration order.

 Requests

-Total number of requests as well as the number of requests per second
+Total number of requests and the number of requests per second

 Responses

-Number of responses by status code, as well as the total number of responses
+Number of responses broken down by status codes, as well as their total number

 Traffic